Why grass will not grow under your shade tree.

 be shady, it is rarely too shady, to grow turf.
 Little is required to germinate grass seed.
 The right amount of moisture,

 the right amount of heat and grass seed will germinate even with no light and no nutrient.
 Mother Nature designed her grass

 seeds to sprout in the deep shade of established grasses.
 Young grass plants can tolerate lower light conditions; however

 sky to absorb the sunlight and thrive.
-In heavy shaded areas, the maturing grass plant is weakened by the lack of
+In heavy shaded areas, the maturing grass plant is weakened by the lack of quality

 shade tree for food and water.